shaynemeyer/go-micro/readme.md

 A collection of Microservices that demonstrates how to build microservices with the Go programming language.
 These microservices can be deployed in different ways.

 The main branch is intended for local development only.
-I will build other branches to demonstrate how they can be deployed to Kubernetes or Docker Swarm.
+This branch demonstrates how this stack can be deployed to Kubernetes.
 This is a work in progress.
 The choices made here are simple and so far are for learning purposes only.

 ## Running Locally

 - Make sure you have Docker installed.
-- Make sure you have Go installed.
+- Make sure you have minikube.
-- Make sure you have Make installed.
+- Make sure you have kubectl.

 ## Start Services with Make